 Fjällräven Kajka 55

-- Robust, ergonomic and superbly equipped
+- Rugged, ergonomic and superbly equipped backpack

 - Ideal for multi-day treks